Parochial Church Council (PCC)

 Social Secretary: Eileen Shaw

 Guiseley/Esholt branch of the Mothers’ Union is an active group, meeting on the 1st Wednesday in the month.
-Members are independently involved in various activities in the parish e.g. – baptism visiting, parents and tots, school governors, church cleaning/flower arranging, pastoral visiting and assisting with the chalice at Eucharist.
+Members are independently involved in many activities in the parish e.g. – baptism visiting, parents and tots, school governors, church cleaning/flower arranging, pastoral visiting and assisting with the chalice at Eucharist.
 New members are always welcome, feel free to come along to one of our meetings!

 HIGCNFY?
 Have I Got Christian News For You?